realstealthninja/Stealthybot/README.md

 - a fully fuctioning twitch bot
 - a clash of clans themed cog
-- a fully functioning discord bot(TODO)
+- a fully functioning discord bot
+- a music cog included
+- in development economy!

 <u>